Contact our Forestry Department

 “Our Forests are our Legacy.” — Bud McCrary

 Over the years, a number of these practices have been adopted as state regulations specific to timber harvesting operations in Santa Cruz, San Mateo and Santa Clara counties.
 These practices include the use of selective harvesting, riparian setbacks, improved road design to minimize erosion, and special methods for treating logging slash.
 Big Creek Lumber’s commitment to practicing responsible forest management has garnered many commendations over the years, including the prestigious Francis H. Raymond Award “In Recognition of Outstanding Contributions to Forestry in California” from the California State Board of Forestry and Fire Protection, and the “Private Sector Award for Outstanding Wildlife Conservation” from the California Department of Fish and Game.
-We are also the first wood products company operating in a redwood forest to have company lands awarded the “Well Managed Forest” certification by the Forest Conservation Program of the Forest Stewardship Council (FSC)®.

 In addition to managing its own timberland, Big Creek Lumber provides comprehensive forest management services to other private timberland owners.
 Big Creek Lumber is committed to practicing the same high level of forestland management on client lands as we do on our own properties.
 Many of our clients have developed partnerships with us for long-term continuing management and as a result have been able to meet a wide range of forest management objectives, including: